Pick your Scotland XV to face Ireland

 After two wins and two defeats, Gregor Townsend's Scotland finish their 2022 Six Nations campaign away to Ireland.

-How should he change his selection for Saturday's trip to Dublin?
+How should the head coach change his selection for Saturday's trip to Dublin?

-Put yourself in the shoes of the head coach by picking and sharing your XV below.
+Put yourself in Townsend's shoes and pick then share your XV below.

 My Scotland XV